Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Otocinclus catfish are primarily herbivores.
 They feed on aufwuchs, which is the organic film that covers all surfaces of aquatic ecosystems.
 Within aufwuchs are microscopic organisms and plants.
 This film is developed over time as the aquarium becomes more established.

-In addition, otos will gladly eat most soft algae species within the freshwater aquarium; they are less likely to touch more macroscopic varieties, but hobbyists usually have complete success.
+In addition, otos will gladly eat most soft algae species within the freshwater aquarium; they are less likely to touch more macroscopic varieties, but hobbyists have complete success.

 In order to keep food reserves up, the aquarium needs to be healthy: a healthy system equals a healthy fish.
 In some ways, it is better to think of feeding the tank instead of feeding the individual fish.
 But how do you do this?